How To Care For Dehydrated and Dry Skin

 For moisturising ingredients to get through the rough upper layers of dry skin, you’re gonna need to do some exfoliating.
 A good facial cleanser will gently break down the dead skin cells and other impurities that adhere to your skin and cause dry patches.
 This allows the hydrating ingredients of your moisturiser to really sink into your skin and do their job.

 For dry skin, you have to use an extra gentle exfoliating cleanser.
-Go with non grainy formulas such as this one from Acure.
-Instead of physical exfoliators, it uses active fruit enzymes to gently remove dead skin cells and reduce fine lines.
+Go with non grainy formulas.
+Instead of physical exfoliators, choose a cleanser with active fruit enzymes, for example, to gently remove dead skin cells and reduce fine lines.

 Get dehydrated skin back on track with a mild cleanser that deep cleans as it hydrates.
-The Weleda Gentle Cleansing Milk lifts off impurities without sucking moisture out of your skin.
-It’s water based and packed with jojoba and sesame seed oils.
+The Lavera Basis Cleansing Milk 2 in 1 removes makeup and lifts off impurities without sucking moisture out of your skin.
+It’s water based and packed with jojoba seed oil and shea butter.

 What toner should you use?